-Justice, Equity, Diversity and Inclusion (JEDI)-Minded for Disability
+Justice, Equity, Diversity, and Inclusion (JEDI)-Minded for Disability

-Enrollment Period: SPRING 2023 Course Dates: Mon Jan 9, Jan 23, Jan 30, Feb 6, Feb 14 (5-7PM) Student Max: 20 Class Year: MS1, MS2 Course Director: Dr. Max Hurwitz Assistant Professor, University of Pittsburgh School of Medicine UPMC Department of Physical Medicine and Rehabilitation Email: hurwitzmb2@upmc.edu Course Administrator: Wendell Robinson Location: Email: robinsonwt2@upmc.edu Scaife - 502, 503 Registration: Via Amp Up - The registration open date will be announced via email Course Description: A growing number of Americans are living with disabilities, and often have complex needs requiring high-quality healthcare.
-People with disabilities experience significant healthcare disparities including inequitable access primary care, specialty care, and to prescriptions, and overall have higher rates of unmet healthcare needs.
+Enrollment Period: Spring 2024 Course Dates: Tuesday, January 23, 2024 Monday, January 29, 2024 Monday, February 5, 2024 Monday, February 19, 2024 Monday, February 26, 2024 Student Max: All courses will start at 5:00 pm 20 Class Year: MS2 Course Director: Dr. Max Hurwitz Assistant Professor, University of Pittsburgh School of Medicine UPMC Department of Physical Medicine and Rehabilitation Email: hurwitzmb2@upmc.edu Course Administrator: Wendell Robinson GME Senior Department Manager UPMC Department of Physical Medicine and Rehabilitation Email: robinsonwt2@upmc.edu Location: January 23, 29 & February 5, 26 Room Location: BST South S123 February 19 Room Location Only Kaufmann Medical Building 1103 Conference Room Registration: Via Amp Up - The registration open date will be announced via email.
+Course Description: A growing number of Americans are living with disabilities and often have complex needs requiring high-quality healthcare.
+People with disabilities experience significant healthcare disparities, including inequitable access primary care, specialty care, and to prescriptions, and overall have higher rates of unmet healthcare needs.
 A lack of disability content in medical education leads to poor clinical competency as well as negative bias toward patients with disabilities.
-This disability medicine Professional Enrichment Course will expose the unique challenges and needs of people with disabilities.
+This disability medicine Professional Enrichment Course will provide exposure to the unique challenges and needs of people with disabilities.
 This educational experience will not be focused on specific diseases and their treatments but on the disability experience and how clinicians can serve people with disabilities in an affirming, anti-ableist way.

 This will be an immersive educational experience with a multimodal approach, including self-assessments, readings, educational videos, small group discussions, and engagement with community members with disabilities.
-Discussions will be led by senior medical students, PM&R residents, PM&R faculty, and community members with disabilities.

-Evaluation will be based on pre and post-course knowledge and attitude self-assessment survey and students' participation in course sessions, including small group discussions.
-Objectives: Understand health policy as it relates to people with disabilities and apply this knowledge to current and historical events.
+Discussions will be led by senior medical students, PM&amp;R residents, PM&amp;R faculty, and community members with disabilities.
+Evaluation will be based on pre-and post-course knowledge and attitude self-assessment surveys and students' participation in course sessions, including small group discussions.
+Objectives: Understand health policy concerning people with disabilities and apply this knowledge to current and historical events.
 Identify barriers faced by people with disabilities in the community, including structural, institutional, legal, medical, social, and employment.
 Define models of disability- including social and medical- and identify the implications of each.
-Gain an understanding of personal identity as it relates to disability status.
+Gain an understanding of personal identity related to disability status.
 Understand the importance of inclusion of people with disabilities in the community, workplace, and in medical education.
 Identify social injustice in current and historical events and develop strategies to prevent such occurrences.
-Understand the importance of advocacy as both a citizen and a physician and develop advocacy skills pertinent to the disability community.
+Understand the importance of advocacy as a citizen and a physician and develop advocacy skills pertinent to the disability community.
 Understand the difference between equity and equality and the implications for people with disabilities.
-Define health and healthcare disparities and identify examples as they apply to people with disabilities.
+Define health and healthcare disparities and identify examples for people with disabilities.
 Pre-Requisites: None Requirements: Attendance to all course sessions Texts: None